-Yes, putting Vaseline on your new and older goalkeeper gloves will definitely and immediately improve their holding power.
+Yes, putting Vaseline on your new and older goalkeeper gloves will immediately improve their holding power.
 In fact, so will honey, bearing grease, maple syrup, and freshly chewed gum, but that doesn’t mean that it is actually good for the latex – or even your skin, for that matter.

 To understand why Vaseline is not good for your gloves, you have to first understand foam latex… and then Vaseline.

 Put on your learning caps.

 Foam latex is liquid latex, mixed with various additives, whipped into a foam and then mold-dried into shape.

 *NOTE: THIS IS IMPORTANT.* Before it is converted to foam, latex is a natural liquid polymer (a mixed bag of molecules) found in 10% of all flowering plants.

 Latex is considered a rubber, as it contains rubber and is harvested primarily from rubber trees.
 However, more than 12,000 plant species actually yield latex that contains rubber – much of which is used to make many different products, including mattresses, gloves, swim caps, condoms, catheters and balloons.

 REAL latex is 100% natural – and relatively UNREFINED.

 Latex Foam for Goalkeeper Gloves